Skip to main content

 Tendon problems develop slowly and resolve slowly.
 Which COL5A1/MMP3/TNC pattern you carry decides whether routine loading discipline is enough or whether eccentric protocols, slower progression, and connective-tissue-specific nutrition belong in the long-term training plan.

 Tendon and Ligament Support Need is one specific finding in this system.
-Your Genomic Lifestyle Optimization Report shows where your variants place you on the athletic performance spectrum — and what you can do about it.
+Your Genomic Lifestyle Optimization Report shows where your variants place you on the athletic performance spectrum — and what you can do about it: it renders as a dark card with a color marker calibrated to your variants, opening with the gene mechanism and closing with a practical, mechanism-led recommendation.

 Want to see what a real Mosaic dark card looks like?
 Walk through a sample report →